Upcoming proposed and approved road closures associated with events

 How do I apply?

-Applications are required to be submitted at least 90 days before your planned event.
-When you submit your application, you will be advised of the estimated decision date.
-We strongly encourage early application to ensure your event can proceed to its planned timeframe.
+- Applications must be submitted at least 90 days before your event.
+Early applications are strongly encouraged to ensure your event can proceed to its planned timeframe.

 What do I need to consider?